Did you know:

 WHAT CAUSES ADRENAL FATIGUE?

 Typically, most people adapt well to the stresses of life.
-However, as we continually place increased demands on ourselves, our adrenal glands are constantly stimulated to produce stress hormones as our bodies' way of coping.
-As the stressors continue and less time is allowed for sleep and rest, 'adrenal fatigue' is often the result.
+However, as we continually place increased demands on ourselves, our adrenal glands are constantly stimulated to produce stress hormones as our bodies way of coping.
+As the stressors continue and less time is allowed for sleep and rest, 'adrenal fatigue is often the result.

 Adrenal fatigue occurs when a person is unable to continue with their customary level of activity.
 This is marked by a continual deterioration of everyday functioning.
 Depression and decreased performance are hallmarks of adrenal fatigue.
-Other key symptoms include difficulty sleeping, difficulty waking up in the morning, feeling unrested, decreased energy, fatigue, and increased injury and difficulty healing.
+Other key symptoms include difficulty sleeping, difficulty waking up in the morning, feeling unrested, decreased energy, fatigue, increased injury, and difficulty healing.

 OVERTRAINING AND FAT GAIN

-You can, in essence, over train and cause yourself not only adrenal fatigue but keep that body fat hanging around your belly.
+You can, in essence, overtrain and cause yourself not only adrenal fatigue but keep that body fat hanging around your belly.
 Plus you can feel like you have been hit by a bus!

 Overtraining is when you perform more training than your body can recover from.
-Once you start putting undue stress on your body, you stimulate cortisol, that in turn raises insulin and leptin levels causing fat gain and hunger and craving cycles.
+Once you start putting undue stress on your body, you stimulate cortisol, which in turn raises insulin and leptin levels causing fat gain and hunger and craving cycles.
 Severe overtraining can take weeks or months to recover from.

-DEPRESSION, CHRONIC FATIGUE AND HYPOTHYROIDISM
+DEPRESSION, CHRONIC FATIGUE, AND HYPOTHYROIDISM